Why Desert Harvest Aloe Vera vs. Liquid, Gel & other brands

 - How many mg of pure aloe vera nutrients are contained per capsule?

-- How many capsules per day does the IC/PBS customer need to take of another brand for the recommended dosage needed?
+- How many capsules per day does the IC/BPS customer need to take of another brand for the recommended dosage needed?

 - Are there any fillers or artificial ingredients?